enlightn/enlightn-docs/performance/cache-driver-analyzer.md

 ## Introduction

 Choosing the right cache driver can make a major impact to the performance of your application.
-While making this choice, it is important for you to understand the differences between the major drivers:
+While making this choice, it is important for you to understand the differences between the major drivers.

+Remember that even if you are not using caching directly in your application, the Laravel framework still uses caching for rate limiting, unique job locks and its queueing system.

 | Driver    | Suitable For | Supports Multiple Servers  | Efficient  | Supports Locks | Comments |
 | :-------- | :----------- | :-------------------------:|:----------:|:---------------:|:---------|